theNewDynamic/coosbay-1/site/content/blog/2017-12-06-wrap-up-2017-with-oregons-annual-winter-whale-watching-week.md

 ---
 title: Wrap Up 2017 with Oregon's Annual Winter Whale Watch Week
-date: 2017-12-06T15:06:26.000Z
+date: 2017-12-06 15:06:26 +0000
-description: >-
-  The end of another year is approaching which means it's time for the gray whales make their annual journey from the arctic waters of the Bering and Chukchi seas to the warmer waters near Baja Mexico.
+description: The end of another year is approaching which means it's time for the gray whales make their annual journey from the arctic waters of the Bering and Chukchi seas to the warmer waters near Baja Mexico.
 Whale watchers will often see gray whales from Oregon’s shore nearly year-round, but the last week of the year is special.
 tags:
 - Beaches
 - Charleston
 - Coast
 - Coos Bay
 - Gray Whales
 - North Bend
 - Oregon
 - recreation
 - Shore Acres State Park
 - Watching Whales in Oregon
 - Whale Watching Spoken Here
 - Winter Whale Watch Week
 categories:
 - Miscellaneous
-image: /img/12-17-17-anual-whale-watch.jpg
+image: "/img/12-17-17-anual-whale-watch.jpg"
+draft: true

 ---
 <pre><em>Photo Credit: <a href="https://whalespoken.wordpress.com/" target="_blank" rel="noopener noreferrer">Whale Watching Spoken Here®</a></em></pre>